nutterb/nutterb.github.com/public/_posts/2017-10-28-pinewood-derby.md

 One of my colleagues has his own [Pinewood Derby](https://en.wikipedia.org/wiki/Pinewood_derby) track.
 He picked it up when he was teaching high school science, and used Pinewood Derby as a science activity.
-He also uses and electronic timing system that keeps produces all of the race data.
+He also uses an electronic timing system that keeps produces all of the race data.

 <!--excerpt-->